Creamy Garden Tomato Soup (Tamatar Shorba) Recipe

 • Protein: 3g

-4. Spice Control: If you prefer a milder soup, remove the seeds from the green chilies before adding them, or fish the chilies out before you pass the mixture through the sieve.
+• For a milder soup, remove the seeds from the chilies before cooking, or simply remove the whole chilies from the pot before you sieve the mixture.

 0 0 votes